w-frank/w-frank.github.io/content/swift-action.md

-Swift Action Needed: Designing a Swift Caller
+Title: Swift Action Needed: Designing a Swift Caller
-##############
+Date: 2020-08-29 09:50
-:date: 2020-08-29 09:50
+Modified:
-:modified:
+Category: Conservation
-:tags: wildlife, conservation, nature, technology
+Tags: wildlife, conservation, nature, technology
-:category: Conservation
+Slug: swift-action-needed
-:authors: Will Frank
+Authors: Will Frank
-:summary: A guide to designing a Swift caller:  how to help protect Swifts in your home and garden.
+Summary: A guide to designing a Swift caller: how to help protect Swifts in your home and garden using Arduino.

 # Swift Action Needed: Designing a Swift Caller